Skip to main content

 Professor

 Cody Marrs is a Professor of English at the University of Georgia.
 A scholar of nineteenth-century American literature, he is the author of multiple award-winning books and numerous essays, articles, and chapters.
+He is one of the co-editors of The Norton Anthology of American Literature and the lead editor for Volume B (1820-1865).
 His research focuses on the narrative aspects of literary history, examining how stories are constructed about the writers, periods, and genres that define American literature.

 Professor Marrs is an avid editor.
-He is the General Editor of Nineteenth-Century American Literature in Transition (Cambridge University Press, 2022), a multivolume series involving nearly 100 contributors from around the world.
+In addition to his work on the Norton, he served as the General Editor of Nineteenth-Century American Literature in Transition (Cambridge University Press, 2022), a multivolume series involving nearly 100 contributors from around the world.
 Emphasizing the ways in which American literature has been in transition ever since its founding, Nineteenth-Century American Literature in Transition chronicles the movements, forms, and media that developed from the late eighteenth century onward.
 His edited collection The New Melville Studies (Cambridge University Press, 2019) considers how to read Melville today, in light of the 21st century's literary, artistic, and philosophical concerns.
 Another edited volume, American Literature in Transition, 1851-1877 (Cambridge University Press, 2022), explores the cultural and institutional histories of American literature during the Civil War and Reconstruction.
 With Christopher Hager, he co-edited Timelines of American Literature (Johns Hopkins University Press, 2019), an inventive collection of essays that reimagine the defining eras of American literary history.
 With Brian Yothers, he is currently co-editing The Routledge Companion to Herman Melville (under contract).

 He is a winner of the Hennig Cohen Prize in Melville Studies, UGA's Presidential Early Career Award, and fellowships from the Andrew W. Mellon Foundation, the Newberry Library, the Townsend Center for the Humanities at UC Berkeley, and the Willson Center for the Humanities at UGA.
 Professor Marrs has served as the Chair of the 1921 Prize Committee for the best article in American literary studies, as a Research Associate for the NEH-funded Melville Electronic Library, and as an elected member of the Advisory Council for the American Literature Society.
 He currently serves on the Editorial Boards for J19: The Journal of Nineteenth-Century Americanists, ESQ: A Journal of Nineteenth-Century American Literature and Culture, and Leviathan: A Journal of Melville Studies.